How to Implement NLP in Healthcare: Benefits and Applications

 1. Natural Language Processing (NLP)

-To make it understandable, computer science, artificial intelligence, and linguistics are combined.
-This combination is called NLP.
+It is made possible by combining computer science, artificial intelligence, and linguistics.
+This combination is known as NLP.

 In healthcare, NLP can be used to process various types of unstructured data, like: